syedhurera/DS-Project-/README.md

 # Running through Eclipse

-This project can also be run on Eclipse as well by following the bellow instructions Import the project into Eclipse
+This project can also be run on Eclipse as well by following the bellow instructions you can download this form google chrome
+Import the project into Eclipse
-And select the file you want to run.
+And select the file you want to run then press the run button to run.

 # Running through Netbean

-This project can be run on Netbean by following the bellow instructions Import the project into netbean
+This project can be run on Netbean by following the bellow instructions you can download this form google chrome
+Import the project into netbean
-And select the file you want to run.
+And select the file you want to run then press the run button to run.